craigtaub/nodejs-orgs/README.md

 Collection of organisations and standards relating to Web/NodeJS/Javascript.
 Worth keeping an eye on or at least having an idea exist.

-PLEASE add any others you feel are missing.
+PLEASE feel free to add any others you feel are missing 🙏 😊

 ### NodeJS
 - Current ACTIVE LTS is v6 + v8.